c4nzin/envsentry/README.md

-# EnvShield
+# EnvSentry

 A powerful environment variable validation library with full TypeScript support.
-EnvShield helps you validate, transform, and handle environment variables with ease, making your applications more robust and error-resistant.
+EnvSentry helps you validate, transform, and handle environment variables with ease, making your applications more robust and error-resistant.

 ## Features